-Yet the most important part of failing at something is not the failure itself, but how we respond to it.
+Yet the most important part of failing at something is not the failure itself, but how you respond to it.

-Do we view that failure as a Stop Sign, as a reason to give up; or do we view that failure as a Stepping Stone to a better way of accomplishing our goal?
+Do you view that failure as a Stop Sign, as a reason to give up; or do you view that failure as a Stepping Stone to a better way of accomplishing your goal?

-A number of factors can come into our decision about whether we should simply give up or continue our efforts.
+A number of factors can come into a decision about whether to simply give up or continue your efforts.

-Generally speaking, the more important the goal, the more likely we are to persevere.
+Generally speaking, the more important the goal, the more likely you are to persevere.

 However, there is one aspect of our current culture that works against us and can discourage us from sticking to our guns.